Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that displays containing a pattern from a file 15-countthatword
-: a script that displays the number of lines that contain a pattern from a file
+: a script that displays the number of lines that contain a pattern from a file 16-whatsnext
+: a script that Display lines containing a pattern  and 3 lines after them in the file